-Diabetes results from high level of build-up of glucose or sugar in your bloodstream (hyperglycemia).
-This may also leads to insufficient level of insulin to distribute the sugar into your cells for energy used – this process is called insulin resistant.
+Type 2 diabetes results from the high level of build-up of glucose or sugar in your bloodstream (hyperglycemia).
+This may also lead to an insufficient level of insulin to distribute the sugar into your cells for energy used – this process is called insulin resistant.

 Risk Factors of Type 2 Diabetes

 Common risk factors of type 2 diabetes may include:

 - Blood pressure

 - Getting little or no exercise

 - Sleeping too little or too much

 Early signs and symptoms of 2 type diabetes include: